 You need to look at common patterns why they are unsubscribing you or removing themselves from the list.
 The reason can be any; content, interest, favoritism (favorite brand), number of emails, etc.

-Just keep a track on the same and unsubscribe rate which is the percentage of your email recipients who clicked on the “unsubscribe” link inside your email due to XYZ reason.
+Just keep track on the same and unsubscribe rate which is the percentage of your email recipients who clicked on the “unsubscribe” link inside your email due to XYZ reason.